 Like all religions, Christianity is a complex, heterogenous entity consisting of dozens of denominations with unique beliefs.
 Perspectives on vaccination and healthcare vary widely across denominations and nationalities, and it would be nearly impossible to list every denomination's view on vaccines here.
-We have highlighted a few of the major denominations, or ones found most widely in our St. Louis community, but we are inevitably missing many.
+We have highlighted a few of the major denominations, or ones found most widely in our St. Louis community.

 Roman Catholic Perspectives